 There is very rarely anything stopping you from using your own business cards, so do some research, and get yourself some clean, minimal, and most of all professional-looking business cards so that you can stand out against all the other PTs using the same boring cards.

 From what I have seen, it appears that some fitness trainers think that as long as they have a website that says their name and has a contact form, their work is done.

 Creating a boring website with no content and just a picture of yourself and one testimonial is going to achieve nothing.

 Instead, you should stump up some cash and pay for a professional to make your website for you unless you are incredibly proficient in website design.

-Your site needs to have plenty of client testimonials, and pages explaining what you do as a trainer and where you can offer your services.
+Your site needs to have plenty of testimonials, and pages explaining what you do as a trainer and where you can offer your services.

 It will be worthwhile looking into something called local SEO in order to make sure all your efforts in promoting yourself are directed towards your local area and not the entire country.

 Seeing you have a few thousand hits per day to your site may be great for your ego, but what is the point in selling your services to someone that lives 600 miles away?

 Focus on your local area and make sure everyone that is looking for a PT that lives near you sees you as their first option.
 You can focus on learning about something called “Google My Business“, which allows you to set up your business page online and show people in your local area your site.

 Every trainer’s website I see has a tab that says “Prices”, you click on this page only to read that to see the prices you need to email them directly.